 A TV licence is required if you are watching or recording TV programmes at the same time as they are being shown on TV.
 For communal areas you will need one TV licence which everyone can use.
 For individual rooms, with individual tenancy agreements, you will need a separate TV licence.
 Picture quality varies between halls so you may also need a portable TV aerial.
 Television licensing laws still apply if you choose to watch television online using a laptop or mobile phone.

 Do I need insurance?

-Some halls have contents insurance included, but you may need to pay a small premium for any specific items of value.
-Some halls have no insurance included so you will need to insure your own valuables.
-It can sometimes be best to do this as an extension of your parents’ home insurance if possible.
-Make sure you check what is included in your specific hall and shop around before you come to university.
+All halls have contents insurance included, but you may need to pay a small premium for any specific items of value.
+Make sure you check what is included in your specific hall before you come to university.